None

 25/01/2022

-Unfortunately, wildlife poisoning is a massive threat with vultures impacted more than other species.
+Wildlife poisoning is a massive threat and unfortunately, vultures are impacted more than any other species.
 An estimated 450 vultures of four threatened species have been poisoned in the KNP since January 2019.

 Project lead by